 Orbital (Ocular) Region

 The ocular region consists of the eyeball and related structures.
-Majority of the surface features of the ocular region protect the eye (Fig. 1.5).
+Majority of the surface features of the ocular region protect the eye.
 Eyebrow is a ridge of hair along the superciliary arch above the orbit, which protects the eyes against sun and mechanical setback.
-Both movable eyelids reflexly close to shield eyes from foreign particles and bright sun (for details on eyelids see Chapter 3).
+Both movable eyelids reflexly close to shield eyes from foreign particles and bright sun.
 The eyelashes are a row of hair in the margins of eyelids.
 The eye-lashes prevent airborne things from contacting the eyeball.
 Behind the lateral part of the upper eyelid and inside the orbit is the lacrimal gland, which generates lacrimal fluid or tears.
 The tears wash away chemical and foreign particles and lubricate the front of the eye to forbid the face of the eyeball, especially the all-important cornea from drying.

 The conjunctiva is a fine thin mucous membrane which lines the inner surface of the eyelids and the front of the eyeball.
 It assists in reducing friction during blinking.